anywr-group-recruitement/frontend-security-test/README.md

 ## Exercice

-Build a web application using React that implements a user authentication and authorization system.
+Build a web application using React/Angular/VueJs that implements a user authentication and authorization system.
 The web application should have the following features:

 - Allow users to register by providing a unique username and password.
 - Allow users to log in by providing their username and password.